LucasMailly/CyberDefendersRadar/README.md

 - Account on the [Cyber Defenders](https://cyberdefenders.org/) website
 - Valid session token `__Secure-sessionid`

+If you don't know how to get your `__Secure-sessionid` cookie [check this](https://www.cookieyes.com/blog/how-to-check-cookies-on-your-website-manually/).

 ## Installation

 1. Clone this repository or download the code.